On the distribution of the Hodge locus: Special subvarieties as (a)typical intersection loci: results and applications

 \subsection{Outline of the paper}

 \Cref{preliminaries} contains some preliminaries on variational Hodge theory, most notably discussing the notion of special and weakly special subvariety, the level of a $\ZZ$VHS and functional transcendence properties of period maps. \Cref{section4} describes in details the notions of atypicality and our variant of the Zilber--Pink conjecture for $\Z$VHS, presenting equivalent formulations and applications. \Cref{atypicalsection} is devoted to atypical intersections, proving the geometric part of the Zilber--Pink conjecture \Cref{geometricZP}, and the fact that families of maximal atypical weakly special subvarieties lie in typical intersections. \Cref{criterionsection} proves \Cref{level criterion}: in level at least 3, every special subvariety is atypical.
-Combining the two previous sections, in \Cref{newzpandtyp}, we prove the results announced in \Cref{mainsectionintro} and \Cref{complapp}. \Cref{typicalsection} proves the ``all or nothing'' principle \Cref{typicallocus} for typical intersections.
-Finally \Cref{examplesection} discusses the density of the typical Hodge locus in level one, and \Cref{finalsection} concludes the paper presenting our application to the existence of curves of genus four with a given Mumford--Tate group (Gross' question).
+We combine \Cref{geometricZP} and \Cref{level criterion} to obtain \Cref{corol} in \Cref{proof corol}.
+In \Cref{newzpandtyp}, we prove the results announced in \Cref{mainsectionintro} and \Cref{complapp}. \Cref{typicalsection} proves the ``all or nothing'' principle \Cref{typicallocus} for typical intersections.
+Finally \Cref{examplesection} discusses the density of the typical Hodge locus in level one, and \Cref{finalsection} concludes the paper presenting our application to the existence of curves of genus four with a given Mumford--Tate group (Serre-Gross' question).